 The 10 Commandments of the HVAC/R Technician

-I don’t want to be an A/C god, too much pressure, and heaven knows I’ve broken all of these rules more than once.
-I’ll settle with being an A/C Moses, descending Mount Sinai with the oracles of truth from on high
+I don't want to be an A/C god.
+That's too much pressure, and heaven knows I've broken all of these rules more than once.
+I'll settle with being an A/C Moses, descending Mount Sinai with the oracles of truth from on high.

-The problems with this metaphor are many, but let’s roll with it.
-The truth is there are many “prophets” like Jim Bergmann, Dave Boyd, Dan Holohan, Jack Rise, John Tomczyk, Bill Johnson, Dick Wirz and Carter Stanfield that I have taken these “commands” from and they likely learned these from those that came before them.
-Just DON’T build a golden calf to poor workmanship or we will smash the tablets and make a big mess… Ok here are the commands.
+The problems with this metaphor are many, but let's roll with it.
+The truth is that there are many “prophets,” like Jim Bergmann, Dave Boyd, Dan Holohan, Jack Rise, John Tomczyk, Bill Johnson, Dick Wirz, and Carter Stanfield, who I have taken these “commands” from, and they likely learned these from those that came before them.
+DON'T build a golden calf to poor workmanship, or we will smash the tablets and make a big mess.
+Ok, here are the commandments:

 1. Thou Shalt Diagnose Completely

-Don’t stop at the first diagnosis.
-Check everything in the system, visually first if possible, and then verify with measurements.
-Sometimes one repair must be made before other tests can be done, but often you can find the cause of the initial problem as well as other problems BEFORE making a repair which helps save time, provides better customer service, and creates a better result.
+Don't stop at the first diagnosis.
+Check everything in the system—visually first, if possible, and then verify with measurements.
+Sometimes, you must make one repair before you can do other tests.
+Still, you can often find the cause of the initial problem and other problems BEFORE making a repair, which helps save time, provides better customer service, and creates a better result.